-For executors who are not familiar with a house or property valuation for probate, or obtaining a probate house contents valuation while winding up an estate, we have compiled a list of frequently asked questions for those valuing house contents and a property for probate and inheritance tax purposes, along with the full range of specialist valuations we provide.
+For executors who are not familiar with a house contents or property valuation for probate, or obtaining an open market value and probate house contents valuation while winding up an estate, we have compiled a list of frequently asked questions for those valuing house contents and a property for probate and inheritance tax purposes, along with the full range of specialist valuations we provide.
 Our probate contents valuation will be accurate and fully compliant.

 Probate Valuation Fees And Complimentary Advice